 Blowjob [see above]

-Dragon Girl aka Dragon Huntress could bring stuffed toys to life as what they represented: i.e. a toy dragon would become a real one, capable of fire breathing.
+Dragon Girl aka Dragon Huntress brings stuffed toys to life as what they represent: i.e. a toy dragon would become a real one, capable of fire breathing.
 One of her stuffed animals (seen in the page picture above) is Cthulhu, but so far we haven't seen her animate it...

-Lazy Dragon could bring soap carvings and/or origami (any representation he makes himself) to life as what they represented; he projects his own consciousness into that which he animates.
+Lazy Dragon brings soap carvings and/or origami (any representation he makes himself) to life as what they represent; he projects his own consciousness into that which he animates.

 Legion, but it takes a long time to grow a new body

 Matryoshka — unfortunately, duplicating his body does not generate him additional mass, and his intelligence divides amongst the duplicates.
 One split leaves him two 5'10"s with about the same intelligence he has as one person, but splitting again leaves him at four five footers, who are less intelligent.
 Then eight four footers who are not very intelligent, and so on.

 Topper can literally pull anything out of her Magic Hat.